Updated July 14, 2023

 Definition of Inventoriable Cost

-Inventoriable cost (also known as cost of goods sold) is the total cost of closing inventory incurred for the purpose of manufacture of the end product, right from purchase of basic raw materials, expenses incurred for the production of goods (i.e. labour and factory overheads) and all incidental directly associated cost of production and it includes the cost of raw materials, works in progress and finished goods as at closing date.
+Inventoriable cost (also known as cost of goods sold) is the total cost of closing inventory incurred for the purpose of manufacture of the end product, right from the purchase of basic raw materials, expenses incurred for the production of goods (i.e. labour and factory overheads) and all incidental directly associated cost of production.

-- A manufacturing entity generates its revenue from sale of products.
-Gross profit for such company is sale price less cost of goods sold.
+- A manufacturing entity generates its revenue from the sale of products.
+Gross profit for such a company is the sale price less the cost of goods sold.
 This COGS should include all the costs incurred till the date of sale.

-- Inventoriable cost is product specific costs i.e. direct cost of manufacture.
-The direct cost includes the cost of raw material, wages paid to labourers, the fixed & variable factory overheads and transportation cost of bringing the goods at the present location & condition.
+- Inventoriable cost is product-specific costs, i.e., direct cost of manufacture.
+The direct cost includes the cost of raw materials, wages paid to laborers, the fixed & variable factory overheads, and transportation cost of bringing the goods to the present location & condition.

 - The Income statement has revenue figures at its top line.
-As per matching principle, only those cost which relates to the goods sold should reflect on the cost side of the income statement.
+As per the matching principle, only those costs related to the goods sold should reflect on the cost side of the income statement.

-- Inventoriable cost is different for manufacturer and different for a retailer.
+- Inventoriable cost is different for the manufacturer and different for a retailer.
 The manufacturer is concerned with the cost incurred from the purchase of raw materials to the storage cost of finished goods.
-On the other side, the retailer is concerned with the cost of acquisition of product till storage cost of finished goods.
+On the other side, the retailer is concerned with the cost of acquisition of products till the storage cost of finished goods.

-- Inventoriable cost includes the cost of raw materials, work in progress and finished goods.
+- Inventoriable cost includes raw materials, work in progress, and finished goods.
 For a manufacturer, when he sells the finished goods, the cost of such goods in the inventory is transferred to the expense side.
 Until such goods are sold, the cost is accumulated in the balance sheet as inventory.

 How to Calculate Inventoriable Cost?